How to manage third-party cyber-risk across your organization

 Managing third-party cyber-risk requires an in-depth exploration of how your company connects to other entities, what digital services it relies on and how entwined they are with critical business operations.

-Here are 7 steps for building or reinforcing a third-party risk management plan:
+Here are seven steps for building or reinforcing a third-party risk management plan:

 Create incident response plans.
-Your company should work with suppliers and partners that have the greatest access to your systems and data to document steps to take during and after a cyber incident, including communications and reporting protocols and identifying stakeholders.
+Your company should work with suppliers and partners that have the greatest access to your systems and data to document steps to take during and after a cyber incident, including identifying stakeholders, communications and reporting protocols.

 Identify, track and govern your most valuable data.
-Your company should create systems and policies that help identify who is using critical data, such as intellectual property and customer information, and set controls that protect data in transit, in use and in storage.
+Your company should create systems and policies that help identify who is using critical data, such as intellectual property and customer information.
+The company should also set controls that protect data in transit, in use and in storage.

 Measure third-party risks.
 Your company should undertake a full risk assessment associated with third parties and identify those that could present the most serious threat to your company’s data or reputation in the event of a cyber incident.